-Our lawyers have won acquittals in their last seventeen sexual assault trials, multiple homicide cases, drunk driving prosecutions, federal conspiracies and dozens of post conviction cases.
-James Budreau and Janice Bassil manage the criminal litigation group for the firm, which was selected by U.S. News & World Report as one of the top criminal firms in Boston for 2015.
+Our lawyers have won acquittals or dismissals in their last eighteen sexual assault cases and four oui trials, multiple homicide cases and federal prosecutions and dozens of post conviction cases.
+James Budreau and Janice Bassil manage the criminal litigation group for the firm, which was selected by U.S. News & World Report as one of the top law firms beginning in Boston for 2015.

 James Budreau regularly represents clients in complex federal and state criminal trials and appeals.
 Jim has won dozens of cases and appeals across Massachusetts and New England including acquittals for the same client in two separate murder trials, a federal trial prosecution of a Canadian businessman and a drug trafficking case for the script writer of Miami Vice.
 Recently, Jim won an acquittal in a first degree murder case, after deadlocking two juries in another homicide case.
 He then went on to win a complex drunk driving trial and a drug forfeiture case in the same week.
 Mr. Budreau, like his partner, Janice Bassil, excels in the courtroom and regularly represents juveniles accused of serious criminal offenses.
 See The Boy Who Burned Inside.
 He was recently selected by Martindale Hubbel as a premier litigator in Massachusetts and was named a Super Lawyer in Massachusetts.